lyndonb-bq/tinkerpop/gremlin-go/README.md

 EdgeType            DataType = 0x0d
 PropertyType        DataType = 0x0f
 VertexPropertyType  DataType = 0x12
-PathType            DataType = 0x0e
+PathType            DataType = 0x0e     // see limitations
 ```
+### Current Limitations
-Note that because `go` does not have an underlying `set` type, we are currently using the `list` type implementation.
-Compatibility for `go` convention of implementing `set` via `map` will be supported in later milestone.
+- The `set` data type is currently not implemented, as `go` does not have an underlying `set` data structure.
+Any `set` type code from server will be deserialized into `slices` with the `list` type implementation.
+Set implemented with the `go` convention of using a `map` will be serialized as `map`.
+- The `path` data type serialization is currently incomplete as labels are represented as list of lists instead of list of sets.
+Fully functional Path serialization will be implemented when `set` is implemented in the next milestone. `Path` can be successfully deserialized.
 ## Test Coverage

 [tk]: https://tinkerpop.apache.org